 Be sure to focus on packing the necessities you’ll require from day one.
 If you have essentials you will need sooner than your books and DVDs, for instance, you could liaise with your international removal company who can offer an airfreight shipment which will arrive much faster than your container or groupage.

-The best way to ensure this is to use an experienced international removals firm.
-Don’t be afraid to invite potential companies to come to survey your possessions, so they can discuss with you the best way to transport them.
-There are several ways you can have your possessions transported, depending on the volume/weight of the goods, the speed of delivery, and your route and budget.
+There are several ways you can have your possessions transported, depending on the volume/weight of the goods, the speed of delivery, your route and of course, your budget.

 Below is a table of approximate shipping transit times to some of the major cities in the United States of America from the UK.